mariefarnstrom/Kinforma/README.md

 * Brand introduction and core messaging

-* Product images (lifestyle, isolated, packshot, and animation)
+* Product images and videos (lifestyle, isolated, packshot, and animation)

-* Email signup field
+* Email signup fields

-* Call-to-action buttons

-* Sustainability and company information

-* Simple language toggle (Swedish to English)
+* Configurator to view different possible designs

-* Visualization of an advanced technology concept
+* Visualization of an advanced technology concept with changable parts and magnetic fabric

-* Packaging design for at least one product

 ## Target Audience